Alamino90/HICTDA/README.md

 ## Citation

-If you use HiCTDA in your research, please cite:
+If you use HICTDA in your research, please cite:

 > Mustafa, A. (2026).
-HiCTDA: Persistent Homology Analysis of Hi-C
+HICTDA: Persistent Homology Analysis of Hi-C
 > Chromatin Contact Maps.
 Version 0.1.0.

 BibTeX: